 Multiplayer FPS || Unreal 4.7 || 7 Developers || 4 months

 The Bugshot offers massive short-range damage but has the highest ammo consumption rate of any weapon.
 Most of it's ammunition exists in and around the bases, giving players the power to defend immediately upon spawning but restricting them to the spawning areas.
 To go on the offensive, players need to find the other, more versatile weapons scattered around the map.

 Primary: Shotgun Burst

 The Tome is a medium to long-range "rocket launcher" weapon that fires slow but powerful fireballs that explode on impact.
 The secondary fire summons a magic shield that blocks all projectiles.

-The primary fire rapidly shoots three wasp stingers with every trigger which takes full advantage of headshots.
-The secondary fire zooms the player into the rifle's and reduces the burst fire's random spread and recoil.
+The primary fire rapidly shoots three wasp stingers with every trigger pull, which takes full advantage of headshots.
+The secondary fire zooms the player into the rifle's scope, and reduces the burst fire's random spread and recoil.

 The Guns, Projectiles, HUD, and player controls were all created using Unreal 4's Blueprint visual scripting system.
 Using the 3D models created by our art team, I integrated each weapon into the game, scripted their projectiles, added appropriate recoil, and balanced their attributes.
 I also polished the Player controls and scripted the Cultist death sequence.

 The recoil system is fairly simple, using a series of special cases, like if the shot was an alt fire, to set up several different variables.